We are not working today because nobody should be working today, but do recycle our earlier posts...

 This is a holiday about social justice, which is inseparable from environmental justice.

-I have noted before that Labor day has Canadian roots, but the real reason we are celebrating it as a holiday celebrating labor is political; May Day was too pinko for Grover Cleveland.
-Brendan Koerner wrote in Slate
+I have noted before that Labor Day has Canadian roots but the real reason we are celebrating it as a holiday celebrating labor is political; May Day was too pinko for Grover Cleveland.
+Brendan Koerner wrote in Slate:

 In 1894, after President Grover Cleveland ordered the brutal suppression of the Pullman Strike, he realized that he had to do something to curry favor with the labor movement, which viewed him with contempt.
 Worried that a May 1 holiday would encourage rabble-rousing in commemoration of the Haymarket Riot, he followed the lead of several states and made the first Monday in September a federal holiday in honor of the workingman.

-Two years ago, our focus was on celebrating those who work with their hands.
+A few years ago, our focus was on celebrating those who work with their hands.

 There is a price to pay for cheap energy and gas for our cars that goes beyond dollars, as we saw this year with the 29 dead miners in West Virginia and the 11 on the Deepwater Horizon platform in the Gulf.
 American labor used to make things and fix things, and used to be proud to do it, for a decent wage....But somehow over the last 50 years, America's business became one of building houses, cars and roads to get to the houses, digging up coal to make electricity to cool the houses, buying oil around the world to run the cars, and filling big box stores with cheap imported crap to fill the houses, all on borrowed money and subsidized by cheap gas.

-I rather liked this quote, but readers found it sexist; It is over a hundred years old.
+I rather liked this quote, but readers found it sexist; it is over a hundred years old.

 What does labor want?
 We want more schoolhouses and less jails; more books and less arsenals; more learning and less vice; more leisure and less greed; more justice and less revenge; in fact, more of the opportunities to cultivate our better natures, to make manhood more noble, womanhood more beautiful, and childhood more happy and bright.